ecobytes/gnucash-xml-split/README.md

 The input zipped GnuCash XML file.
 This file will not be changed in the operation.

 `-o out.gnucash`
 The output GnuCash XML file.
 This file is a text XML file which not zipped.
-It would contain all transactions happen between the year specified by `-y` and the year specified by `e`.
+It would contain all transactions happen between the year specified by `-y` and the year specified by `-e`.
 All other transactions (either before or after the time range) will be removed.

 `-y 2014`
 The start point (as year) to extract transactions.